A Complete Guide to Mortgage Retention

 Mortgage Retention for Damp

-Damp problems that cause retention are often serious enough to impact the habitability of the property and likely has an underlying cause that can’t be remedied easily.
+Damp problems that cause retention are often serious enough to impact the habitability of the property and likely have an underlying cause that can’t be remedied easily.

 Sometimes, the underlying problem hasn’t yet been discovered and a mortgage company might be especially concerned about any structural damage excessive damp or mould can cause.